Vista Social

 This next visual resume template from Canva may lack effective placeholders, but it more than makes up for it with its effective resume design.

 The subtle color contrasts between sections make certain details pop, from the job title to the education section.
 Representing skills as bar charts also give prospects a quick yet adequate overview of your proficiencies.
+Since the template is hosted on Canva, it’s easy to modify these charts.
+The drag-and-drop editor also makes it easy to personalize your entire resume.

 3. Senior social media manager resume template by BeamJobs